On the Menu: What the Pilgrims Really Ate At Thanksgiving

 It is speculated that small birds were spit-roasted and large birds were first boiled and then spit-roasted for flavor.
 If stuffed at all, experts say it would have been with onion and herbs or maybe shelled chestnuts–not bread or bread products as we favor today.

-Turkey, of course, was served (and has been the main entrée for almost 400 years).
-However, it was wild, not domestic, that the Pilgrims and Indians consumed.
 They also ate venison from the five deer that the Indians brought to the celebration, as well as duck and geese.

-Fish.
 Cod and bass were also served, and it’s very likely that shellfish appeared on the first Thanksgiving table because it was a common food of the day.

-Bread, especially sourdough bread, which the Pilgrims called “Cheate Bread.”
+Breads were generally baked in round loaves instead of in loaf pans.
+A favorite was sourdough bread, which the Pilgrims called “Cheate Bread.”
 Cornbread was made from hominy.

-Vegetables.
 The few vegetables that were served were boiled onions and spinach and stewed pumpkin.
 Onions were peeled, quartered, and boiled with raisins, sugar, egg, and vinegar.
 Spinach was also boiled.
 It was then drained and served with currants, butter, sugar, and vinegar.

 Prune tart seasoned with rosemary, rosewater, and cinnamon and sweetened with sugar.

 Pumpkin pie wasn’t served in a pastry shell.
 Instead, pumpkins were diced and stewed, then seasoned with ginger, cinnamon, butter, and vinegar to make it tart.